 We recommend that dog owners bring in their pets to be vaccinated for much-needed protection against the canine influenza virus (CIV).
 This virus has two primary strains, H3N2 and H3N8, and we can vaccinate pets for both.
 Canine flu symptoms include persistent coughing, nasal and ocular discharge, sneezing, lethargy, and fever.
-If your pet goes to daycare, boarding, visits the groomer or spends time at the dog park, they should receive this vaccine.
+If your pet goes to daycare, boarding, grooming appointments or spends time at the dog park, they should receive this vaccine.

 How Often Does My Pet Need to Be Vaccinated?

 The protection that the antibodies offer diminishes over time, so your pet’s vaccines will need to be updated every 1-3 years.
 We will customize a vaccination schedule to meet your pet’s specific needs during the wellness exam.
 Call us at (407) 298-3807 to make an appointment.